 Looking to buy Dubai property this year?
-Purchasing property is usually a great way of getting more for your buck – but it can be a minefield for the inexperienced.
+Purchasing a freehold property in Dubai is usually a great way of getting more for your buck – but it can be a minefield for the inexperienced.

 3. Have you done enough research on the developer?
 What have they built to date?
 Is the developer licensed by RERA?
 Were there any issues with previous projects?